Saint Eligius

-Eligius (Éloi; 11 June 588 – 1 December 660) was a Frankish goldsmith and bishop.
-He was chief counsellor to Dagobert I, the Merovingian king of France, and was appointed Bishop of Noyon–Tournai three years after the king's death in 642.
+Eligius (Éloi; 11 June 588 – 1 December 660), venerated as Saint Eligius, was a Frankish goldsmith, courtier, and bishop who was chief counsellor to Dagobert I and later Bishop of Noyon–Tournai.
+His deeds were recorded in Vita Sancti Eligii, written by his friend Audoin of Rouen.

-Despite being from a wealthy Gallo-Roman family, Eligius became increasingly ascetic and known for caring for slaves and the poor.
-He worked for 20 years to convert the pagan population of Flanders to Christianity.
-His deeds were recorded in Vita Sancti Eligii, written by his friend Ouen of Rouen.
+Born into a Gallo-Roman family, Eligius found success as a goldsmith at the Merovingian royal court of Clotaire II and served as chief counsellor to Dagobert I until Dagobert's death in 639.
+Under the subsequent regency of Nanthild, the queen consort, Eligius was ordained a priest and campaigned against simony in the Church.
+Appointed Bishop of Noyon–Tournai in 642, he founded many monasteries and churches while working to convert the pagan population of Flanders to Christianity.

+Despite his background as a goldsmith, Eligius became increasingly ascetic during his time at the royal court and used his influence to ransom captive slaves and care for the poor.
+A legend emerged of his having once healed a demon-possessed horse by amputating and miraculously reattaching the horse's foreleg.

 Eligius is best known for being the patron saint of horses and those who work with them.
-He is also the patron saint of goldsmiths, metalworkers, coin collectors, veterinarians and the Royal Electrical and Mechanical Engineers (REME), a corps of the British Army.
+He is also the patron saint of goldsmiths, metalworkers, coin collectors, veterinarians, and the Royal Electrical and Mechanical Engineers (REME), a corps of the British Army.

 Biography

+Early life

-Eligius was born at the villa of Captelat, six miles north of Limoges, in Aquitaine (now France), into an educated and influential Gallo-Roman family.
+Eligius was born into a Gallo-Roman family at the villa of Chaptelat, Aquitaine (modern-day France), six miles north of Limoges.
 His father, recognising unusual talent in his son, sent him to the goldsmith Abbo, master of the mint at Limoges.
-Later Eligius went to Neustria, the palace of the Franks, where he worked under Babo, the royal treasurer, on whose recommendation Clotaire II, king of the Franks, is said to have commissioned him to make a throne of gold adorned with precious stones.
+Later Eligius went to Neustria, the palace of the Franks, where he worked under Babo, the royal treasurer, on whose recommendation Clotaire II, king of the Franks, is said to have commissioned Eligius to make a throne of gold adorned with precious stones.

-"And from that which he had taken for a single piece of work, he was able to make two.
-Incredibly, he could do it all from the same weight for he had accomplished the work commissioned from him without any fraud or mixture of siliquae, or any other fraudulence.
-Not claiming fragments bitten off by the file or using the devouring flame of the furnace for an excuse, but filling all faithfully with gems, he happily earned his happy reward."

 Among other goldsmithing work soon entrusted to Eligius were the bas-reliefs for the tomb of Germain, Bishop of Paris.
-Clotaire took Eligius into the royal household and appointed him master of the mint at Marseilles.
+Clotaire took Eligius into the royal household and appointed him master of the mint at Marseille.